-Tractors converge on Rome as farmers protest across Europe
+Tractors Converge On Rome As Farmers Protest Across Europe

 He welcomed the transition to a more environmentally friendly agriculture but asked for more help in the face of competition from countries without the same standards.

+In Spain, the three main farmers' unions have announced more protests in the coming weeks, with a major demonstration planned for Barcelona on February 13.

-In France, security forces cleared the few remaining blockades of motorways on Saturday after the main agricultural union called for them to be lifted following government announcements.
+In France, security forces cleared the few remaining blockades of motorways a day after the main agricultural union called for them to be lifted following government concessions.

-At its peak, the movement rocked new Prime Minister Gabriel Attal's government, forcing it to pause a plan to reduce pesticides and insecticides and offer an aid package of 400 million euros.
+Their mobilisation had forced new Prime Minister Gabriel Attal's government to pause a plan to reduce pesticide and insecticide use and offer an aid package of 400 million euros.

-Romanian farmers and hauliers also announced the end of their road-blocking mobilisation on Saturday following an agreement with the government.
+Romanian farmers and hauliers also announced the end of their road-block protest on Saturday following an agreement with the government.

 The EU is scrambling to address concerns ahead of European Parliament elections this year.